 A few friends and I excitedly started a "book" club1, for which I "read" Customs of the World: Using Cultural Intelligence to Adapt, Wherever You Are.
 Here are some thoughts on it!

-There are two primary sections: a description of "cultural dimensions" (sliding-scale variations you can use to describe cultures in relation to each other) and "cultural clusters," where he uses the dimensions to describe related societies.
+(sliding-scale variations you can use to describe cultures in relation to each other) and "cultural clusters," where he uses the dimensions to describe related societies.

 The "dimensions" lectures are by far the most interesting and valuable part of the course.
 To give you a taste, they are: